 In the fifteenth century, the village was expanding on the four palaces: Palazzo Maronna in the vicinity of the tower which dominates the town with a monumental entrance in brick and balcony with terrace; Palazzo Grossi in the vicinity of the Church with portal lintel without frames.
 The upper floors are decorated with vaulted ceilings and decorated with floral motifs enclosed in medallions.
 Even today, some of the windows and balconies have wrought iron railings; Palazzo Carbone of ‘400 with a monumental entrance renovated and expanded in the eighteenth century, as well as Palazzo Simonetti.
 Some remains of the tower are still visible, so also the Church of St. Nicholas, the Church and Convent of San Pietro and the source of Salty lake.

 Skilled craftsmen from Craco

 The old town of Craco is still uninhabited due to a landslide in 1963 that slowly forced the population to flee their homes in the villages of Craco-Peschiera and Craco-Sant’Angelo.
 The old village (Craco Vecchio) was completely deserted in 1975.
-Around the village you can admire the scenery of the Badlands (geomorphological phenomenon of soil erosion).
-The village is enriched by multiple sources of mineral water with agricultural land with cereal crops (cereals, wheat, barley, maize, rye, rice, barley, corn and oats) and olive plantations.
+Around the village, you can admire the scenery of the Badlands (a geomorphological phenomenon of soil erosion).
+The village is enriched by multiple sources of mineral water with agricultural land with cereal crops (cereals, wheat, barley, maize, rye, rice, barley, corn and, oats) and olive plantations.